notedit/janus-go/README.md

 # cameronelliott/janus-go

-A Websocket transport Janus WebRTC package for Go
+A Websocket transport Janus WebRTC package for Janus

-## Intro

-This is an experiment at creating an understandable, robust, Structured Concurrency based library for talking to Janus using Go
-I am newer to structured concurrency, but I need a super super super robust and predictsble library for talking to Janus and this is my effort to have one

 ## Goals

 - First class stability and robustness
 - Ability to easily reason about correctness of this library

+## Intro

+This is an experiment at creating an understandable, robust, Structured Concurrency based library for talking to Janus using Go
+I am newer to structured concurrency, but I need a super super super robust and predictsble library for talking to Janus and this is my effort to have one please join me, and provide any and all input and constructive criticism to help this become a more robust and trustworthy library

 ## Prinicpals guiding the effort to make this super trustworthy and stable